Unfortunately, a growing number of those rentals are coming with an unwelcome surprise: hidden cameras that record your every move.

 “You can buy an RF frequency detector,” Shamer said, “but that’s overkill, and can be expensive.”

-Instead, he showed us how to scan the room using the selfie camera in your cell phone, which shows infrared radiation.
+Instead, he showed us how to scan the room using the selfie camera in your cell phone, which shows RF radiation.
+You can see this demonstration on 9 On Your Side tonight at 11.

 "It's totally invisible to the naked eye,” he said, “but should show up on your phone’s camera.
 Turn all the lights off and take your camera, and put it in selfie mode.
 Then scan the room and look for red glowing, or sometimes purple or blue glowing lights."